aio-libs/yarl/docs/api.rst

 Cache control
 -------------

-IDNA conversion and IP Address parising used for host encoding are quite expensive operations, that's why the ``yarl`` library caches IP Address parsing and IDNA encoding/decoding calls by storing last ``256`` results in the global LRU cache.
+IDNA conversion and IP Address parsing used for host encoding are quite expensive operations, that's why the ``yarl`` library caches these calls by storing last ``256`` results in the global LRU cache.

 .. function:: cache_clear()